 The practical user's manual consists of 7 chapters.
 Chapter 1 includes basic information about the manual, describing its key features, including instructions on how to use it.
 Chapter 2 covers the background of MSP, including its history, legislation, purpose and nature and steps of the MSP.
 Chapter 3 contains descriptions of the Baltic Sea Region and country profiles.
 Chapter 4 is devoted to the characterisation of the blue economy sectors.
-The core part of the manual is Chapters 5 (Best MSP regional practice), 6 (Future challenges of MSP) and 7 (Effectiveness the manual offers a valuable information source to be used daily and for training of MSP).
+The core part of the manual is Chapters 5 (Best MSP regional practice), 6 (Future challenges of MSP) and 7 (Effectiveness).
+The manual offers a valuable information source to be used daily and for training of MSP.

 1. II.
-The main target audiences
+THE MAIN TARGET AUDIENCES

-The main target audiences of this manual are implementers of the legal norms, including policy-makers, governmental officials and local authorities, industry representatives and spatial planning specialists, inter alia, to more fully comprehend the significance of their function, as well as when and how they might contribute to an MSP process.
+The primary target audiences of this manual are implementers of the legal norms, including policy-makers, governmental officials and local authorities, industry representatives and spatial planning specialists, among other things, to more fully comprehend the significance of their function, as well as when and how they might contribute to an MSP process.
 With the same purpose, the manual might interest civil society organisations and professionals.
-Additionally, the manual might serve as a useful information source for legal scientists, as well as researchers and academics of other sciences, students and the general public interested in MSP matters.
+Additionally, the manual might be a valuable source for legal scientists, researchers and academics of other sciences, students and the general public interested in MSP matters.